PaddlePaddle/paddle_upgrade_tool/README.md

 Upgrade your python model from paddle-1.x to paddle-2.0

 ### Change Spec
-change_spce is a python dict defined in spec.py.
+change_spce is a python dict defined in spec.py, it defines the rules to refactor your code.

 ```python
 change_spec = {